project-akri/akri/docs/extensibility.md

 func main() {
-	flag.Var(&paths, "path", "Repeat this flag to add paths for the device") flag.Parse()
+	flag.Var(&paths, "path", "Repeat this flag to add paths for the device") flag.Var(&devices, "device", "Repeat this flag to add devices to the discovery service") flag.Parse()

 	// At a minimum, respond on `/`